The captivating providence of ancient Egypt has descended on the old-world elegance of Victoria, B.C.

 While the displays highlighting the god-like Pharaohs and Cleopatra’s wiles are intriguing, it’s the common folk who deserve the spotlight.
 Because as pyramids were dotting the skyline and men were playing god, everyday joes along the Nile were feeding their families and going to work.
 With significant advancements in the field of archaeology, we can move beyond speculating about the daily lives of ancient Egyptian commoners.

-Answers to questions like what jobs did these individuals hold, how did they live, and how did they celebrate the afterlife will be answered.
+Answers to questions like what jobs did these individuals hold, how did they live, and how did they celebrate the afterlife have been answered.

 Provided by the Royal BC Museum

 You’ll discover how the fertile farmland surrounding the Nile allowed for the cultivation of arts and intellectual development.
 For instance, the invention of hieroglyphic writing stimulated communication in ways that were never previously possible.
 You’ll learn the integral role writing and scribes played in the rise of the state.

 You’ll discover the elaborate apparel Egyptians wore during festivals.
 And, you’ll have the opportunity to walk into a replica tomb – an intense introduction to how death was handled in ancient Egypt.

 More Fun at the Royal BC Museum: Wander Through Victoria’s History